intel/nauta/docs/user-guide/actions/template_packs.md

 While these defaults are intended to guarantee the best possible experience when training on Nauta, it is possible to adjust the compute resource requirements either on per-experiemnt basis or permanently (see [Customizing the Provided Packs](#customizing-the-provided-packs)).

-The template packs provided with Nauta are listed below:
+The Nauta software should contain at least the following template packs (list of template packs delivered together with the Nauta software depends on a content of the Template zoo repository at the moment of building a certain version of the Nauta nctl client):

 * **multinode-tf-training-horovod** - A TensorFlow multi-node training job based on Horovod using Python 3.